 Editorial Style Guide

 This guide includes specific rules about the voice of a company.
-For instance, it could be in first or second person and active or passive.
+For instance, it could be in the first or second person and active or passive.
 The editorial style guide also features all words to avoid and any regional dialects that should be adopted.

-It also includes abbreviations, spellings and punctuations so all employees follow the same guide.
+It also includes abbreviations, spellings, and punctuations so all employees follow the same guide.
 There are many companies that choose a widely used guide such as the Chicago Manual of Style while other companies can create their own set of standards.